lvjunling/react-native-iconfont-demo/README.md

-react-native-iconfont-demo
+###react-native-iconfont-demo

-init use iconfont in reactNative by react-native-vector-icons
+use iconfont in reactNative by react-native-vector-icons